Point of the Arches Long-Term trends

 Point of the Arches is dominated by consolidated bedrock, and the area surrounding the site is comprised of a mixture of consolidated bedrock, boulder fields, and sandy beach.

 Biodiversity Surveys were done in 2023.
 The Biodiversity Survey grid encompasses two sections that are approximately 10 meters (along shore) x 10 meters (seaward), and 8 meters (along shore) x 33 meters (seaward).
+For more information see the Biodiversity Survey findings at this site.

 For more information about Point of the Arches, please contact Steven Fradkin (Steven_Fradkin@nps.gov).